drmortalwombat/oscar64/README.md

 			screen[y][x] = screen[y][x + 1];
 	}

-Sometimes it is better to unroll the loop not in the order it normaly executes, but using page size chunks.
+Sometimes it is better to unroll the loop not in the order it normally executes, but using page size chunks.
 When e.g. filling a C64 screen with a loop:

 	for(int i=0; i<1000; i++)
 		Screen[i] = ' ';

 Unrolling this loop would not help, the index would still not fit into the 8 bit x or y register.
-Using a page level unroll, the compiler will unroll the loop into four stores, each 250 bytes appart, and use the y or x register for indexing:
+Using a page level unroll, the compiler will unroll the loop into four stores, each 250 bytes apart, and use the y or x register for indexing:

 	#pragma unroll(page)
 	for(int i=0; i<1000; i++)